GaborPusztai/GaborPusztai/README.md

 - 👋 Hi, I’m @GaborPusztai
-- 👀 I’m interested in Web development, Front-end, Back-end or Full-stack
+- 👀 I'm a passionate web developer with experience in creating dynamic, user-friendly, mobile responsive websites and web applications.
+I specialize HTML, CSS, JavaScript, and I'm dedicated to delivering high-quality solutions that meet both client and user needs.
-- 🌱 constantly learning
+- 🌱 I'm always excited to tackle new challenges and keep learning about the latest web development trends.
-- 💞️ looking to collaborate with a dynamic team.
+- 💞️ Looking to collaborate with a dynamic team.
 - 📫 e-mail: gpusztai94@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: Gabi
 - ⚡ Fun fact: ...

 <!---